 Don't Tread on Me would end up being certified gold for selling over 500,000 copies.
 After a world tour in support of the album, the group decided to take a year off.

-Damn Yankees members receiving gold records in acknowledgement of their debut album selling 500,00 copies.
+Damn Yankees members receiving gold records in acknowledgement of selling 500,00 albums

 While the Damn Yankees' run was brief, it made for some memorable moments for Michael and he still finds it hard to believe that he was part of rock and roll history.
 "It was a bit surreal.
 Even to this day, in my head, I'm still that kid from Cleveland who played down at the Agora, that 11-year old at the polka bar again."